mtlynch/mtlynch.io/content/posts/i-sold-tinypilot/index.md

 ## What am I allowed to say?

-I specifically negotiated in the sale agreement that I can discuss the terms of the sale and the process of selling the business.
+I specifically negotiated in the sale agreement that I could discuss the terms of the sale and the process of selling the business.

-I can't say anything disparaging about TinyPilot, and I can't reveal anything about TinyPilot that would give its competitors a meaningful advantage.
+I can't say anything disparaging about TinyPilot or reveal anything about TinyPilot that would give its competitors a meaningful advantage.

 ## Part 1: Preparing to sell